pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can add tag(s) to a person so that you can simply add to the existing list of tags of the indexed person.
+You can add tag(s) to a person, so that you can simply add to the existing list of tags of the indexed person.

 <h4>Format:</h4>